*Names have been changed

-The first real crush I had was on a girl named Joy.
+The first real crush I had was on a girl named Jade.
 Before that, I’d had “strong feelings of attachment” towards my nanny without knowing what those feelings were.
 All I remember is that I liked spending time with her and I thought it was a shame that she was getting married.
 I must have been six at the time.

-Joy and I attended the same secondary school for a year.
+Jade and I attended the same secondary school for a year.
 We were both in the 7th grade, but we were in different classrooms, so we never really spoke.
 I noticed her because she was taller than most of the other 7th graders.
 The fact that she was really pretty might have also been a factor.

 I changed schools at the end of the year for no particular reason.
 I stayed at my next school until I was done with the 9th grade, and then I changed schools again at the start of grade 10 because everyone else was doing it.
 This time, I went to a boarding school that my two older sisters had previously attended.